 Some users have reported that their monitor does not display full screen after updating or upgrading to Windows 10.
-A thin black bar appears on the side on the monitor which prevents it from going full screen.
+A thin black bar appears on the side on the monitor which prevents it from going fullscreen.
 This issue is often due to your video adapter drivers or your display settings.
 The issue mostly occurred to the users who were using a TV as their primary monitor, though, it is not only limited to them.

-We all know the games not going full-screen issue on Windows 10, however, in this scenario the Desktop is not in full-screen mode as well.
+We all know the games not going full-screen is an issue on Windows 10, however, in this scenario the Desktop is not in full-screen mode as well.
 If your monitor displays black bars on the desktop, it is probably going to display that while playing games as well.
 Nonetheless, this issue can be easily dealt with so don’t worry.

 There are not many roots to this problem.
 It is generally due to the following factors —

 - Your video adapter drivers.
 The video adapter on your system is responsible for the display of your system.
 In some cases, the drivers might not be operating properly after a fresh Windows install or a certain update which can cause the problem.

 - Display settings.
 Sometimes, your display settings might change with a Windows update which results in the black bars.

 Please make sure you follow all the solutions to ensure a quick workaround.
 The cause of the issue can vary depending on your machine, therefore, you need to go through them all.

 Solution 1: Change Display Settings